 5. Our Baby Loved This Baby Sleeping Bag

-Our baby seemed to genuinely enjoy sleeping in it.
-We loved how cozy she appeared in it.
+Our baby seemed to genuinely enjoy sleeping in the Sleep Nest Travel.
+We loved how cozy she appeared in her sleeping bag.

 The mosquitoes and other bugs were a nuisance when we camped.
 This baby sleeping bag was just thick enough that the bugs couldn’t bite her.

-The only issue we found was that she felt slippery in it, especially as I had to climb out of the roof top tent with her.
+The only issue we found with the Travel Sleep Nest was that she felt slippery in it, especially as I had to climb out of the roof top tent with her.